Day 5 of search for Nancy Guthrie: 'We still believe Nancy is still out there'

 The FBI is offering a reward of up to $50,000 for information leading to the recovery of Guthrie and/or the arrest and conviction of anyone involved in her disappearance.

-In a Thursday press conference, Heith Janke, the FBI Special Agent in Charge of the FBI's Phoenix office, said law enforcement was reviewing a ransom note that had been sent to media outlets and was "taking it seriously."
+At the Thursday press conference, Heith Janke, the FBI special agent in charge of the FBI's Phoenix office, said law enforcement was reviewing a ransom note that had been sent to media outlets and was "taking it seriously."

+The Guthrie family issued a new plea on Thursday evening requesting to make contact with the alleged captors.

+"We need a way to communicate with you so we can move forward," Camron Guthrie, Nancy's son, said in a video posted to Savannah's Instagram account.

-Nancy Guthrie, 84, was last seen near her home in Tuscon, Ariz., on Saturday evening.
+Guthrie was last seen near her home in Tucson, Ariz., on Saturday night.
+Sheriff Nanos on Thursday outlined a timeline of events leading up to her disappearance.

+He said Nancy Guthrie took an Uber ride to a family member's home for dinner Saturday evening.
+The driver has been questioned by police, he added.
+Guthrie was dropped off at the family residence around 5:30 p.m. local time.
+She then returned home just before 10 p.m., when her garage door closed.
+At about 1:50 a.m.
+Sunday, a doorbell camera at her home disconnected.

+The department said a security camera is missing from the front of Guthrie's house.
+About half an hour after the camera disconnected, a person was detected through the camera's software, but data from the incident wasn't stored, Nanos said.
+Nanos would not confirm if any cameras at the house were damaged.

 In an emotional video on Wednesday, speaking alongside her siblings Annie and Charles Cameron, Savannah Guthrie acknowledged reports of a ransom letter from alleged kidnappers.